-The Chargers shield and bolt are the two logos for the school.
-Anyone interested in creating a design using the ELCA brand must contact the Athletic Director and the Marketing and Communications Office for approval.
-Approval must be obtained through the Athletic Director and the Marketing and Communications Office prior to the use of the name and logos of ELCA and any reasonable facsimile.
+The Charger shield and bolt are the two logos for the school.
+Approval must be obtained through the Marketing and Communications Office prior to use.
+Anyone interested in creating a design using the ELCA brand must contact the Marketing and Communications Office for approval.
+Approval must be obtained through the Marketing and Communications Office prior to the use of the name and logos of ELCA and any reasonable facsimile.

-ATHLETIC ELIGIBILITY
+ATHLETIC ELIGIBILITY - HIGH SCHOOL

-ELCA is a member of the Georgia High Schools Association.
-Each student must meet GHSA requirements to participate in athletics.
-Students must earn 2.5 Carnegie units to be GHSA eligible.
+ELCA is a member of the Georgia High School Association (GHSA).
+Each student must meet the GHSA academic requirements to participate in athletics.
+Students must earn 2.5 Carnegie units in the previous semester to be GHSA eligible in the current semester (excluding during 1st semester of the 9th grade year which is detailed below).
 Each class taken in a semester is equal to 1⁄2 Carnegie unit.

-Students receiving two "F's" on a semester report card will not be allowed to participate in athletic activities until cleared by the academic department.
+Students receiving two "Fs" on a semester report card will not be allowed to participate in athletic activities until cleared by the academic department.
 The student will be cleared provided they meet GHSA eligibility requirements mentioned above and meet requirements set by the academic department.
-This includes, but is not limited to, mandatory IF and weekly help classes.
+This includes, but is not limited to, mandatory IF tutoring and weekly help classes.
 Students who fail two classes after first semester will have to meet the set requirements to become eligible for Spring semester.
 Failing to meet those requirements at any time during the semester will result in the student being pulled from competitions and practices until the requirements are met.
 (Students who are declared GHSA ineligible at the end of first semester will not be able to participate or practice spring semester).
 (Students that are ineligible second semester may attend summer school to become eligible for fall sports).

-Students that are academically ineligible will not be allowed to dress out with the team, travel with the team, or practice with the team.
+Students who are academically ineligible will not be allowed to dress out with the team, travel with the team, or practice with the team.